 Differential tuition rates for in-state students enrolled in the professional Master of Public Health (MPH) and Master of Health Administration (MHA) programs help support the delivery of these degree programs, which require additional resources to ensure we are able to offer a high-quality educational experience to all MPH and MHA students.
 It is important to note that this differential applies only to the cost-per-credit hour tuition rate; there are no differential student fees.
 All graduate students pay the mandatory fees established by the University of Maryland for part-time and full-time graduate students.

 Tuition remission is credited at the prevailing standard in-state credit hour rate at the time the class is taken.
-Our MPH and MHA programs have higher credit hour rates.
-The tuition remission benefit does not cover the tuition difference, which remains the responsibility of the Graduate or Teaching Assistant.
+Some programs, such as the MBA, have higher credit hour rates or flat fee pricing.
+The tuition remission benefit does not cover the difference, which remains the responsibility of the GA.

 Financing Your Graduate Degree